SanjanaS183/100-days-of-code/log.md

 Explored deep learning methods to classify sound.
 I have a group of sounds from different parts of London.
 In the coming weeks I have classify it and should create a new problem statement.

+Day 16:
+For a dataset consisting of sounds in different places in London, deep learning was used.
+Features were extracted from audio files like the mean pitch.
+It was used as predictors.
+For optimising the final accuracy, I added grid search method.

+Day 17:
+In an array of subplots, I plotted the histogram of gamma distribution of average samples of an array and pdf of each.
+I also plotted a QQ plot to compare the two graphs.
+When it came large values, I used central limit theorem and plotted the normal pdf.